jmoore2081/smackgrc/src/pages/index.md

   vehicula dolor.
 intro:
   blurbs:
-    - image: /img/undraw_professor_8lrt.png
-      title: 2-3 week implementation time
-      text: >
+    - text: >
         Upload your data quickly via MS Excel.
 Remote or on-site training and implementation services.
 Training offered at Park City, Utah and other locations globally as needed.
+      title: 2-3 week implementation time
+      image: /img/undraw_professor_8lrt.png
-    - image: /img/undraw_business_analytics_l92d.png
+    - text: |

+        Unlike our competitors, all modules are included in all plans.
       title: No separate charges for individual modules
-      text: >

-        Unlike our competitors, all modules are included in all plans.
-    - image: /img/undraw_pie_graph_x9dy.png
+      image: /img/undraw_business_analytics_l92d.png
-      title:  Powerful, dynamic multi-dimensional reporting
-      text: >
+    - text: >

         One of the best features of Quick Base is its powerful reporting.
 It is easy to create all types of reports, including, Kanban, Gantt, Calendar, Map, and Charts of many kinds.
+      title: 'Powerful, dynamic multi-dimensional reporting'
-    - image: /img/undraw_process_e90d.png
+      image: /img/undraw_pie_graph_x9dy.png
-      title: Fully customizable by you without the need of a developer
-      text: >
+    - text: >
         With Quick Base, you control everything from the look and feel to the functionality.
 The workflows, forms, fields, tables, reports, dashboards, and other app building blocks can be configured to match your unique  processes.
 You can even build your own apps from scratch with no need for coding or IT assistance.
 Custom app development has never been easier than with Quick Base.
+      title: Fully customizable by you without the need of a developer
+      image: /img/undraw_process_e90d.png
+  heading: Heading
+  description: description
 demoCallout:
   buttonText: Request a demo
   text: >-